Crowds to crowdfunding: Soccer ace targets fans' hearts and wallets

 He added Tifosy takes a 4-6 percent cut of all funds raised.

-Such fundraising offers a new source of funding to sports clubs who don’t have the access to international capital markets, typically to fund their sports infrastructure.
-It can also give fans another way of supporting their team.
+Such fundraising offers a new source of income to smaller sports clubs who don’t have the access to international capital markets, and can give fans another way of supporting teams.

 But it comes with risks for investors.